pekelund-dev/codex-test/README.md

 - Detects the Cloud Storage bucket region and deploys the Cloud Run service there
 - Builds and deploys the container image via Cloud Build
 - Can be paired with `./scripts/cleanup_artifact_repos.sh` to remove older container images so Artifact Registry only retains the most recent builds
-- Configures an Eventarc trigger so Storage finalize events invoke the service
+- Grants the runtime service account access to the receipt bucket and Firestore collection
-- Points the trigger at `/events/storage` so Cloud Storage callbacks reach the Spring controller
+- Accepts an optional list of additional service accounts that should be allowed to invoke the processor (for example the Cloud Run web app)

 #### Teardown

-When you're finished testing, run the teardown helper to remove both Cloud Run services, the Eventarc trigger, and related IAM bindings.
+When you're finished testing, run the teardown helper to remove both Cloud Run services and related IAM bindings.
 The script is safe to execute multiple times; it only deletes resources that still exist.

 ```bash
 ./scripts/teardown_gcp_resources.sh